-The segregated funds listed below incorporate ESG factors as a fundamental objective and generally include a responsible investment reference in their name:
+The segregated fund listed below incorporate ESG factors as a fundamental objective and generally include a responsible investment reference in their name:

-- Sustainable Conservative Portfolio - Canadian SRI Equity
+Canadian SRI Equity

 2) Other funds

 The remaining segregated funds do not incorporate ESG factors into their fundamental investment objective, investment approach or strategies; however, other funds may include ESG factors in their investment process.
 Our internal Investment Manager Research team performs periodic reviews to determine how ESG factors are considered.